 Sometimes I feel we manage to tolerate the summers only because it brings Mangoes and other juicy fruits like melons with it.
 Most Indians would have fond Mango stories to tell.

-Litchi and Bel are some other summer fruits found mostly in the foothills of Himalayas.
+Litchi and Bel are some other summer fruits found mostly in the foothills of the Himalayas.

 Enrich your India Travel by tasting these yummy fruits.